NileshRai18/gan-bakery-assignment/README.md

 * [React](https://reactjs.org/)
 * [Redux](https://redux.js.org/)
 * [Bootstrap](https://getbootstrap.com/)

-## Contributing

-Contributions are always welcome!
-Just raise an issue, we will discuss it.
+* [Tailwind]

 ## Feedback

-If you have any feedback, please reach out to me [here](https://ssahibsingh.github.io/#contact)
+If you have any feedback, please reach out to me